 Fast forward to post-independence, these European brands needed to retain their authority in Nigeria.
 This, however, led to the creation of branches by these brands in Africa.
 One can accrue the eventual visibility of insurance in Nigeria to this development.

 The First Insurance Companies in Nigeria

 The Royal Exchange Assurance Agency officially became the oldest insurance company in the history of insurance in Nigeria.
 For its indigenous variant; native to Nigerians, the African Insurance Company Limited holds the position.
 It appeared and started providing its services in 1958.

-Other companies that were in operation at the time of the Royal Exchange Assurance Agency include the following:
+Other insurance companies in Nigeria that were in operation at the time of the Royal Exchange Assurance Agency include the following:

 - BEWAC’s Legal and General Assurance

 In a bid for the Nigerian government to flex its sovereignty, it established NAICOM.
 The Nigerian Insurance Market needed to adopt regulations that were well-seated with her immediate environment.

 The National Insurance Commission was established in 1997 to oversee insurance practices in the country.
 From then until now, NAICOM is vested with the responsibility of the main regulator of Insurance in Nigeria.

 Now to the crux of looking to start an insurance company soon, here are a few steps you need to take.

 Starting an insurance company in Nigeria is not plug and play.
 You need to consult with some important steps before your company can operate.
 Here are some steps you have to follow if you are looking to start an insurance business.